-- 2 Make the RI connection (see the illustration). - 3 If you're using an RI Dock, or cassette tape deck, change the Input Display (→ page 41).
+- Make sure that each Integra/Onkyo component is connected with an analog audio cable (connection in the hookup examples) (→ page 18). - 2 Make the RI connection (see the illustration). - 3 If you're using an RI Dock or cassette tape deck, change the Input Display (→ page 42).